 We felt a tiny bit clunky and cumbersome while walking in this snowshoe.
 It is easy to have one foot collide with the other at regular intervals if you don't widen your steps a bit.
 On top of that, the plastic frame and decking are loud, especially when walking on packed trails, so don't expect to be sneaking up on any animals in these.
 Once you head out into deep snow, the plasticy sound fades away.

 Being a unisex model, the Evo did not feel as easy to walk in as many of the women-specific models we tested.
 Here the Evo walks next to the Flex RDG, which is much better at accommodating a woman's natural gait.

 Ease of Use

-The MSR Evo is a simple yet competent snowshoe with excellent traction, highly versatile bindings, and more-than-adequate flotation.
-You will be able to feel secure and confident on everything from flat packed trails to icy rolling terrain, and MSR offers add-on flotation tails if you want to upgrade your weight capacity and flotation ability.
+The Evo is a simple yet competent snowshoe with excellent traction, highly versatile bindings, and more-than-adequate flotation.
+You will be able to feel secure and confident on everything from flat, packed trails to icy rolling terrain.
+You'll also have the option of add-on flotation tails if you want to upgrade your weight capacity and flotation ability.
 All in all, this is a solid purchase for men or women at a very reasonable price.

 With burly traction, versatile bindings, and an affordable price point, the Evo is a snowshoe that is loved by men and women alike.